kurz-schluss/esp32-keyble-ha/lib/AutoConnect/mkdocs/adothers.md

 [PageBuilder](https://github.com/Hieromon/PageBuilder) library is an HTML assembly aid. it can handle predefined HTML like the template and simplify an HTML string assemble logic, and also the generated HTML send automatically.

 An example sketch used with the PageBuilder as follows and it explains how it aids for the HTML generating.
-Details for [Github repository](https://github.com/Hieromon/PageBuilder).
+Details for [GitHub repository](https://github.com/Hieromon/PageBuilder).

 <img src="images/PageBuilder.png" style="width:640px;"/>